 The Valley View Culvert Replacement Project was identified in the WRIA 1 Fish Habitat Barrier Inventory completed for Public Works in 2006.
 Impassable culverts under Valley View Road and through a private dam blocked fish access to upstream spawning and rearing habitats in a Dakota Creek tributary.
 These blocking culvert were replaced by a much larger culvert with interior baffles that allow the pond upstream to be maintained for coho rearing, but which form steps that allow coho and other salmon to easily navigate the culvert to reach upstream habitats.
 The project was a joint effort with Nooksack Salmon Enhancement Association and Washington Department of Fish and Wildlife which helped with materials and design and permitting respectively.

-The Whatcom Salmon website is currently under reconstruction and is not regularly updated at this time but still contains useful background information on salmon resources in Whatcom County.
+The WRIA 1 Salmon Recovery Board website is currently under construction and content is still being added.
+Keep checking back for new information!
+The old Whatcom Salmon website is no longer updated but still contains useful background information on salmon resources in Whatcom County.
 Information on projects, funding, and technical assessments can also be found at the Habitat Work Schedule website.
-Please contact John N. Thompson, ESA Coordinator, at firstname.lastname@example.org with questions about the program.
+Please contact John N. Thompson, ESA Coordinator, at email@example.com with questions about the program.